PratikBali/LinuxAsgn/asgn2/02_open_user/README.txt

-A program which accept file name from user and open that file.
+A program which accept file name and mode from user and open that file.